Untangling Rhetoric, Pathos, and Aesthetics in Data Visualization: Historical Context of Rhetoric Pathos

-Interestingly, the historical background of the aesthetic concept of pathos is somewhat different.
-At the end of the $18^{th}$ century, Johann Georg Sulzer probably marked the peak of the pathos-theory within the fine arts when, in his book "Allgemeine Theorie der schönen Künste" (1771-1774, engl.
-"A General Theory of the Beautiful Arts"), he described pathos as the nature of great souls~\cite{SulzerJohannGeorg1777ATds}.

-In the course of the $19^{th}$ century, the importance of pathos continued to decrease.
-In the $20^{th}$ century, the term was increasingly associated with exaggeration, kitsch, and triviality~\cite{Zumbusch2010}.
-Similarly, there has been a development regarding the creation of empathetic emotions in data visualization.
+Interestingly, the historical background of pathos is somewhat different.
+At the end of the $18^{th}$ century, Johann Georg Sulzer probably marked the peak of the pathos-theory within the fine arts when he described pathos as the nature of great souls in his book ``Allgemeine Theorie der schönen Künste'' (engl. ``A General Theory of the Beautiful Arts'') ~\cite{SulzerJohannGeorg1777ATds}.
+Only in the course of the $19^{th}$ century the importance of pathos started to decrease, and in the $20^{th}$ century, the term was increasingly associated with exaggeration, kitsch, and triviality~\cite{Zumbusch2010}.
+A similar trend can be noted in data visualization, where emotional appeal experienced a comparable rise and decline.

-Charles Kostelnick provides a historical perspective relating to the use of pathos in data visualizations.
-He calls the $19^{th}$ century the "golden age of statistical graphics", a term he borrowed from H. Gray Funkhouser (1937)~\cite{Funkhouser1937}.
-Victorian and romantic values dominate in this so-called "golden age", and these values are reflected in the design of contemporary data visualizations~\cite{Kostelnick2016}.